songsd/ring-httpkit-server/README.md

-# Ring-Server
+# Ring-Httpkit-Server

-A library for starting a web server to serve a [Ring][1] handler with sensible default options and environment variable overrides.
+A library forked from Ring-Server for starting a web server to serve a [Ring][1] handler with sensible default options and environment variable overrides

+Using http-kit as web server,supporting websocket.

 [1]: https://github.com/ring-clojure/ring